i get a lot of emails and messages from writers and authors

 But as he doesn’t use them, I am sure he wouldn’t take the time to investigate why all three are possible.

-Language changes, but not the alphabet
+Language changes, but the alphabet does not

 The English language differs from some others.
 It is not a controlled language; it is a reported language.